 i.
 How much wallet share do I have in each of my accounts?

-2. Total Number of Accounts: The more accounts that an account manager oversees, the less time she has to focus on each account.
+2. Total Number of Accounts: The more accounts that an account manager oversees, the less time they have to focus on each account.
 In a transactional environment where there is limited upsell opportunity, this is less of an issue.
-But in bigger accounts with upsell opportunity, overloading the account manager can have the opposite result than desired – lower than expected bookings and possibly even account attrition due to insufficient account servicing.
+But in bigger accounts with an upsell opportunity, overloading the account manager can have the opposite result than desired – lower than expected bookings and possibly even account attrition due to insufficient account servicing.